-Winter is here – is your bedroom décor ready?
+Winter is coming – is your bedroom cold-weather ready?

-If your mattress is the hero a good night’s sleep, your bed is the guardian of all that’s cozy in your bedroom.
+2. Winterize your bedding.
+If your mattress is the hero a good night’s sleep, your bed coverings are the guardians of all that’s cozy in your bedroom.
 When it comes to staying warm in bed, think texture with linen or flannel sheets.
 Adultify your fuzzy flannels by pairing pure white sheets with bold and contrasting pillow cases because, well, matchy matchy is boring.

-- Add rugs – In the summer, there’s nothing I love more than gleaming, cool hardwood floors.
-But in the winter, my toes get twitchy just thinking about getting out of bed in the morning.
-I solve the problem by going old school and adding a soft shag rug on either side of the bed and a cozy wool rug for the center of the room.
-Contrasting textures and patterns – even rug on rug – adds to the cozy feeling of a room during the coldest months.
+4. Add rugs.
+In the summer, there’s nothing we love more than gleaming, cool hardwood floors.
+But in the winter, our toes get twitchy just thinking about getting out of bed in the morning.
+Solve the problem by going old school and adding a soft shag rug on either side of the bed and a cozy wool rug for the center of the room.
+Contrasting textures and patterns – even rug on rug – adds to a cozy feeling to any room when it’s cold outside.

-- Size up your mattress – At the end of a long winter’s day, it’s night and the most important function of your bedroom (and bed) is to deliver a good night’s sleep.
+7. Size up your mattress.
+At the end of a long, cold day, it’s night and the most important function of your bedroom (and bed) is to deliver a good night’s sleep.
 If your mattress is 7-10 years old or you sleep better away from home than you do in your own bed, it’s time to consider shopping for a new mattress.

 8. Keep up with your sleep hygiene.
 You might know the basics by now, but they bear repeating.
 Reserve the bedroom for sleep and sexual activity (i.e. avoid eating or watching TV in bed to prevent your brain thinking of the room as multipurpose).
 Curb screen time at least half an hour before bedtime.
 The blue light from electronic devices and TV’s stimulates the brain, waking it up for action.
 As well, avoid caffeine or other stimulants after 2 pm so they have time to metabolize before you’re ready for bed.